Anxiety Q & AAlleviant Health Centers

 Ketamine IV infusions work immediately by disrupting and blocking certain neural sensors and receptors.
 Many patients report that, during the treatment, their symptoms diminish significantly or fully.
 This brief hiatus from the debilitating symptoms of anxiety or OCD buys your brain valuable time to rewire its neural pathways and allows you a period of relief that may last.

-Brian Mears, CRNA, typically administers ketamine IV infusion therapy during six visits over two weeks, with follow-up visits when needed.
+We typically administer IV ketamine infusion therapy during six visits over two weeks, with follow-up visits when needed.
 Call or book an appointment online at Alleviant Health Centers to find how ketamine can help you.

 Feel free to email us regarding any scheduling or general questions!